xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 description:
 ---

-> From Katalon Studio version 8.0.0 onwards, MySQL JDBC Driver is removed from Katalon Studio built-in libraries.
+> From Katalon Studio version 8.0.0 onwards, MySQL JDBC driver is removed from Katalon Studio built-in libraries.
 To continue using it, you can refer to this document: [Implement DDT MySQL](https://docs.katalon.com/katalon-studio/tutorials/how-to-implement-ddt-mysql.html).

-This document gives you information on which database can be used for Data-driven testing and how to set up the database connection in Katalon Studio.
+This document gives you information on which database can be used for data-driven testing and how to set up the database connection in Katalon Studio.
 ## Introduce database connection

 To do data-driven testing with a database, you can define a database connection that can be used for the whole project and override this global configuration in a test data file later.